 Inspired by classic Greek ingredients, with bright and fresh flavours, Greek Potato Salad is a great alternative to regular home style potato salad.
+Complete with feta, lemon, dill and pine nuts – who could resist!?

 Most of the potato salads that I prepare at home are creamy.
 But, every once in a while, I have a craving for a lemon juice and oil based potato salad.
 I couldn’t think of a better potato salad to prepare with those two ingredients than this Greek Potato Salad.